-1. Create an input stream by following the instructions in the Adding Input Streams section of the Broadcaster UG.

-- 2. Click button on the right end of the input stream row, and then click Transcode.
+- 1. Create an input stream by following the instructions in the Adding Input Streams section of the Broadcaster UG. - 2.
+Click button on the right end of the input stream row, and then click Transcode.
 The Transcode <input stream name> window with the settings of the selected input stream is displayed. - 3.
-Enter the unique Stream ID, which will correspond to the new transcoded input that will be added. - 4.
-In the Output Type field, select WebRTC.
+Enter the unique Stream ID, which will correspond to the new transcoded input that will be added.